Ease of Use

 If you’re in the trading industry, you know having a good portfolio tracking platform can be important.
 Sharesight is a professional-quality portfolio tracking platform.
 It includes features such as dividend forecasting, diversification analysis, and transaction tracking.
 Does Sharesight do everything you need it to?
 Read our review of Sharesight now and find out.

 Sharesight is a professional-quality portfolio tracking platform.
-It offers a few helpful features like dividend forecasting and diversification analysis.
-However, it’s hard to say that Sharesight is worth the rather high cost when there are so many free or cheap portfolio management tools on the market.
+It offers helpful features like dividend forecasting and diversification analysis.
+It also enables you to track cash and property in addition to multiple brokerage accounts.
+However, Sharesight is expensive, especially when you consider that there are so many free or cheap portfolio management tools on the market.

 Sharesight is surprisingly expensive for a portfolio tracking tool.
-You can use the platform for free, but only for up to 10 holdings.
-A Starter plan enables you to track 20 holdings for $15 per month, which seems rather steep.
-At that price, you also do not get access to dividend or contribution analysis reports.
+There’s a free plan, but it only allows you to track up to 10 holdings.
+A Starter plan enables you to track 30 holdings for $15 per month or $135 per year, which seems rather steep.
+At that price, you also only get limited reporting features that don’t include dividend or contribution analysis reports.

-The Investor plan, for $24 per month, is what most Sharesight users need, as it lets you track an unlimited number of holdings across 3 portfolios.
-This plan also unlocks all of Sharesight’s reporting features except for contribution analysis.
-For that, you’ll need an Expert plan for $31 per month.
+The Investor plan, for $24 per month or $216 per year, is what most Sharesight users will need.
+It lets you track an unlimited number of holdings across 4 portfolios.
+This plan also unlocks all the features of Sharesight except for contribution analysis.
+For that, you’ll need an Expert plan for $31 per month or $279 per year.

-You can try out any of Sharesight’s paid plans for seven days before committing.
-In addition, if you sign up for a full year, you get a 25% pricing discount.
+You can try out any of Sharesight’s paid plans for 7 days before committing.

-Sharesight is similar to other portfolio trackers in how it handles transactions.
-You can link a variety of compatible brokers and the service will import your trade history, or you can upload a CSV file of trades if your broker is incompatible.
-In addition, Sharesight lets you enter trades into the platform manually.
+Sharesight is similar to other portfolio tracker tools in how it handles transactions.
+You can link a variety of compatible brokers and the service will import your full trade history from each.
+Alternatively, you can upload a CSV file of trades or enter trades into the platform manually.

-One of the neat things that Sharesight also offers is email tracking.
+One unique feature that Sharesight offers is email tracking.
 If your broker is incompatible with the platform but sends you trade confirmation emails, Sharesight can use those emails to automatically import trades.
 Of course, this does require trusting Sharesight with access to your email.

 There are several basic reports available in Sharesight.
-Free and Starter plan users get access to reports on taxable income, overall performance, and historical transactions.
-The only notable feature among these is that you can sort your performance report by market sector and exclude open positions.
-Otherwise, these reports are essentially identical to what the majority of brokers offer natively.
+Free and Starter plan users get access to reports that show overall performance and historical transactions.
+The only notable feature here is that you can sort your performance report by market sector and exclude open positions.
+Otherwise, these reports are essentially identical to what the majority of brokers offer for customers at no cost.

-Advanced reports in Sharesight include analysis of your dividend income, portfolio diversity, and contributions.
-(Contribution analysis is only available with the Expert plan.)
+Advanced reporting features in Sharesight enable you to analyze your dividend income, portfolio diversity, and contributions.
+Contribution analysis is only available with the Expert plan.

-The dividend income report is fairly simple, as it just lists all dividends expected to be paid out in the future based on your current portfolio holdings.
+The dividend income report is fairly simple.
+It just lists all dividends expected to be paid out in the future based on your current portfolio holdings.
 Notably, it doesn’t take into account companies’ historical dividend growth when making projections.

-The portfolio diversity report, too, is straightforward.
+The portfolio diversity report is also fairly straightforward.
 Essentially, you get a pie chart and a table showing how your portfolio is divided among asset classes or market sectors.
-You can’t slice the data over multiple levels – for example, by asset class and market sector for stocks – at the same time.
+You can’t slice the data over multiple levels at the same time – for example, by asset class and market sector for stocks.
 Sharesight also doesn’t offer correlation analysis, which is available in some other portfolio management platforms.
 Overall, this report feels pretty standard.

 The contribution analysis report is strangely similar to the basic performance report.
 You can see how your investments across asset classes or market sectors have performed over time.
 The main difference is that the contribution analysis displays how a particular class of investments has impacted your portfolio overall, as opposed to showing the performance for a single position.
-Still, this data could easily be backed out using Excel, and it hardly seems worth paying extra for.
+So, it can be useful if you have a mix of ETF and stock investments, or assets like cryptocurrency or property.
+Still, this data could easily be backed out using Excel and it hardly seems worth paying extra for.

 Customization And Layout